“Harness the Productivity of Groups through Effective Facilitation”

 - Understand the nature and scope of facilitation

-- Obtain a firm grasp of the interplay between content and process
+- Obtain a firm grasp of the interplay between content, procedure and process

-- Understand the systemic nature of focusing groups quickly and effectively on a common purpose and result
+- Understand the systemic nature of focussing groups quickly and effectively on a common purpose and result

 - Understand, plan and facilitate the cyclical nature of a group process